 Vion encourages limiting the use of antibiotics by coaching individual farmers in order to find an optimal balance between animal health, animal welfare and productivity.
 To further study this concept, Vion is supporting an EU-funded research project to investigate the potential of precision livestock farming to further reduce antibiotic use.
 The project started in February 2019.

-In addition, Vion is active in the smart pig chains project within agri food innovation.
+In addition, Vion is active in the smart pig supply chain project within sector innovation programmes.

 All animals at all Vion production sites are, without exception, anaesthetised before being bled.
 All stunning methods used at Vion’s production sites comply with the permitted methods as described in the European regulation 1099/2009.
 In order to minimise the adverse effects on animal welfare during stunning, Vion is supporting various research projects to further optimise the process of stunning pigs (source: CSR report 2018).